Court temporarily delays release of Trumps files on January 6 - ExBulletin

 Biden waived executive privilege over documents.
 Trump then went to court arguing that as a former president he still had the right to exercise privilege over the records and that their publication would harm the presidency in the future.

-US District Judge Tanya Chutkan on Tuesday rejected the arguments, noting in part that “presidents are not kings and the plaintiff is not president.”
+U.S. District Judge Tanya Chutkan on Tuesday rejected those arguments, noting in part that presidents are not kings and the claimant is not president.
 She again denied an emergency motion from Trump on Wednesday.

-In their emergency brief to the court of appeals, Trump’s lawyers wrote that without suspension Trump would “suffer irreparable harm as a result of the effective denial of a constitutional and statutory right to be fully heard on a serious matter. disagreement between the former president and the outgoing president ”.
+In their emergency brief to the court of appeals, Trump’s lawyers wrote that without suspension, Trump would suffer irreparable harm as a result of the effective denial of a constitutional and statutory right to be fully heard on a serious disagreement. between the former president and the outgoing president.

 The November 30 arguments will take place before three judges appointed by Democratic presidents: Patricia Millett and Robert Wilkins, appointed by former President Barack Obama, and Ketanji Brown Jackson, appointed by Biden.

-The White House also today informed an attorney for Mark Meadows, Trump’s former chief of staff, that Biden would waive any executive privileges that would prevent Meadows from cooperating with the committee, according to a letter obtained by the Associated Press.
+The White House also informed an attorney for Mark Meadows, former Trump’s chief of staff, on Thursday that Biden would waive any executive privileges that would prevent Meadows from cooperating with the committee, according to a letter obtained by the Associated Press.
 The committee subpoenaed Meadows and more than two dozen others in connection with its investigation.

-His attorney, George Terwilliger, issued a statement in response saying Meadows “remains under instructions from former President Trump to abide by long-standing principles of executive privilege.”
+His lawyer, George Terwilliger, issued a statement in response saying Meadows remained under instructions from former President Trump to abide by long-standing principles of executive privilege.

-“It now looks like the courts will have to resolve this conflict,” Terwilliger said.
+Now it looks like the courts will have to resolve this conflict, Terwilliger said.

+The committee threatened Thursday night to start contempt proceedings against Meadows if he does not change course and comply.

+Put simply, there is no valid legal basis for Mr Meadows ‘continued resistance to the subpoena of select committees, the committee wrote to Terwilliger, saying it would consider Meadows’ failure to deliver. documents or to appear at a deposition scheduled for Friday as a willful non-compliance. .

 Sources